santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 | advanced.h 	| declarations for mod() and power()               	|
 | Makefile   	| recipes for building and compiling our program   	|

-Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices.
+Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices:

-* Organize your program in terms of multiple files, each file containing similar functions grouped together
+* Organize your program as a collection of multiple files, each file containing similar functions grouped together:
-* Every source file (.c, .cpp or .C) should ideally be accompanied by a header file (.h)
+	* start by laying out a directory structure consisting of multiple empty files - at a bare minimum our application needs the files as shown above
-* Minimize the number of functions in a file, this makes it easy to maintain and read
+	* every source file (.c, .cpp or .C) should ideally be accompanied by a header file (.h)
-* Start by laying out a directory structure consisting of multiple empty files - at a bare minimum our application needs the files as shown above
+	* minimize the number of functions in a file, this makes it easy to maintain and read

 ## A note on header Files
 ## Extern and static variables